nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![screenshot](images/Screenshot-2.png)

-**Note:** Contact must be unique for each user (i.e. if you run the above command, but the number "81234567" already exists in the address book, the add contact command will throw an error)
+**Note:** Phone number must be unique for each user (i.e. if you run the above command, but the number "81234567" already exists in the address book, the add contact command will throw an error)
 ![screenshot](images/Screenshot-6.png)

 <div style="page-break-after: always;"></div>